Foreign banks charge back into Gulf as local lenders squeezed

 Last time foreign banks held pole position in Gulf banking, the leading names included many U.S. and European banks, but many of those cut services or, in the case of Royal Bank of Scotland and Lloyds Banking Group, withdrew completely after the financial crisis.

-That’s helped clear the way for the Japanese banks to gain market share so quickly, epitomized by their leading role as three of six arrangers on a $5.5 billion loan to Qatar.
+That’s helped clear the way for the Japanese banks to gain market share so quickly, epitomised by their leading role as three of six arrangers on a $5.5 billion loan to Qatar.

 But some of the old international players remain.